 At this point, I should probably point to another 2D grappling hook game—one designed entirely around swinging as the main method of level traversal.
 It's called Floating Point, it's free, and it was made by PC Gamer's former section editor Tom Francis.
 It's a more sedate grapple-space to move through, and rare in that its freedom of movement is the idea rather than an exploitable quirk in the engine.
 If you're here because you like grappling hooks, then it's relevant to your interests.

-In three-dimensions, the grappling hook is a less sure-fire hit.
+In three dimensions, the grappling hook is a less sure-fire hit.
 Too often, it's restricted—kept to specific grapple-points in order to stop the player breaking the level in ridiculous ways.
-Most recently, you can see this in Far Cry 4.
+You can see this in Far Cry 4.
 You have a grappling hook!
 You can jump from the rope and re-attach it to another point before hitting the ground!
 You can only do this at specifically marked points around the map.
 I'd like you to imagine a sort of anti-exclamation mark, and place it on the end of that last sentence.

 Some games are better at it this than others, and they tend to be the ones that are more open about their freedom of movement.
-Arkham City's Grapnel Gun combos satisfyingly with the glide.
+Arkham City's grapnel gun combos satisfyingly with the glide.
 You can't swing, but you can shoot it to build speed across the map—using it to all but fly.
-And then there's Just Cause 2, or Let's Do Fun Shit With A Grappling Hook: The Game.
-You can attach onto a plane, or to cars, or to an explosive barrel that is shooting vertically into the air.
+And then there's Just Cause 2, or Let's Do Fun Shit With a Grappling Hook: The Game.
+You can attach it to a plane, or to cars, or to an explosive barrel that is shooting vertically into the air.
 You can use it in conjunction with a parachute to create a free-form system of movement more distinct and enjoyable than any of the game's vehicles.